Karma Police: Release

 In the United Kingdom, "Karma Police" was issued as the second single from OK Computer on 25 August 1997.
 It was released on two CD singles and a 12-inch vinyl single and reached number eight on the UK Singles Chart.
 In the United States, the single was serviced to modern rock radio on 13 October 1997.
 Five months later, in March 1998, it peaked at number 14 on the Billboard Modern Rock Tracks chart.
 In March 2010, almost 13 years later, "Karma Police" reached number 15 on the Danish Singles Chart.
 Early versions of "Karma Police" were released on the 2019 compilation MiniDiscs [Hacked].
 In 2023, American post-hardcore band Pierce the Veil covered "Karma Police" on Triple J while touring Australia.

 Critical reception

 Steve Huey from AllMusic described "Karma Police" as "haunting, mystifying, and exquisite", labelling it "one of the cornerstones of one of the greatest albums of the '90s".
 The Daily Record declared it a "superb song".
 A reviewer from Music Week rated it four out of five, picking it as one of the "standout tracks" from OK Computer.
-Rolling Stone placed "Karma Police" at position 279 on its ranking of the 500 greatest songs of all time in both 2021 and 2024.
-The song possesses a near perfect rating of 95 on Album of the Year.
+Rolling Stone placed "Karma Police" at position 279 on its ranking of the 500 greatest songs of all time in 2021 and 2024.
+In 2020, the Guardian named it the fifth-best Radiohead song, writing: "'Karma Police' is an enduringly odd superhit: at once relatable, inscrutable and chilling ...
+Yorke learned, after much saccharine bumbling, to consolidate his bleak and mawkish impulses into one."